-Laws about Bolivia visa requirements for tourists, and the pre-requisites for obtaining one, vary depending on your country of origin because Bolivia applies the "rule of reciprocity".
+Laws about Bolivia visa requirements for tourists, and the pre-requisites for obtaining one, vary by country depending on your country of origin because Bolivia applies the "rule of reciprocity".
 Citizens of some countries need a tourist visa, while others do not.
-Contact the Bolivian consulate nearest you to be sure you understand the laws concerning Bolivia visas for citizens from your country prior to entering Bolivia.
+Contact the Bolivian consulate nearest you to be sure you understand the laws concerning Bolivia visas for citizens from your country prior to travel.

 The information on this page should be used only as a general guideline.
 Use the blue search box to your right, to see Bolivia visa requirements for your country.

 Foreigners have been classified into 3 main tourist visa groups depending on the bilateral agreements that Bolivia has with each country.
 Click the links below to see which group your country is in.
 Search for the name of your country in Spanish.

 GROUP 1 countries that DO NOT need a Bolivia tourism visa.